88 Pounds of Plastic Found Inside Dead Whale in Philippines

 When whales ingest plastic, it gives them a sense of fullness without providing any essential nutrients.
 This leads to reduced weight, energy and swimming speed, increasing their vulnerability when pursued by predators.

 The Philippines is the third-largest source of discarded plastic that ends up in the ocean, just behind two other Asian nations, China and Indonesia, according to a 2015 report released by Ocean Conservancy and the McKinsey Center for Business and Environment.
-The report adds that these countries have benefitted from significant increases in GDP and living standards, yet the waste-management infrastructure needed to cope with heightened demand for consumer products has fallen behind.
+The report adds that these countries have benefitted from significant increases in GDP and living standards in recent decades, yet the waste-management infrastructure needed to cope with heightened demand for consumer products has fallen behind.

 Joe Palma, the president and chief executive of the World Wide Fund for Nature in the Philippines, cited single-use plastics, the difficulty of recycling and a lack of local laws as factors contributing to the pollution.